akhromieiev/eleventy-netlify-boilerplate/pages/home.md

 ---
 # Welcome

-This is a FylRoman blog, Here you can read about travel, finance, side-projects and some other hacks.
+This is a [FlyRoman blog](https://flyroman.com/blog/), Here you can read about travel, finance, side-projects, and some other hacks.